Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Conclusion

 \section{Conclusion}

-We studied an electrically driven oscillating flow confined between two walls perpendicular to an externally imposed magnetic field, in view of identifying the conditions in which diffusive, propagative and nonlinear processes occur in low-$\Rm$ magnetohydrodynamics.
-The underlying question at stake is whether Alfv\'en waves observed in astro- and geophysical systems can be studied in detail in laboratory-scale experiments using liquid metals.
-To address this problem, we developed two linear models, one based on a propagative extension of the usual low-$\Rm$ MHD approximation, and one based on the Quasi-Static MHD (QSMHD) approximation.
-We also adapted the FLOWCUBE experimental device \citep{klein_potherat_2010} to directly track these regimes in a rectangular vessel filled with liquid metal.
-The propagative low-$\Rm$ approximation differs from the usual QSMHD approximation in that the time scale of local oscillations is different from the flow turnover time.
-In the limit of vanishing Reynolds number.
+We studied an electrically driven oscillating flow confined between two walls perpendicular to an externally imposed magnetic field, {in order to identify} the conditions in which diffusive, propagative and nonlinear processes occur in low-$\Rm$ MHD.
+The underlying question at stake is whether AW observed in astrophysical and geophysical systems can be studied in detail in laboratory-scale experiments using liquid metals.
+To address this problem, we developed two linear models, one based on a propagative extension of the usual low-$\Rm$ MHD approximation, and one based on the QSMHD approximation.
+We also adapted the FlowCube experimental device \citep{klein_potherat_2010} to directly track these regimes in a rectangular vessel filled with liquid metal.
+The propagative low-$\Rm$ approximation differs from the usual QSMHD approximation in that the time scale of local oscillations {of momentum and induced magnetic field} is different from the flow turnover time.
 It is therefore governed by three non-dimensional parameters: the usual Hartmann number $\Ha=Bh(\sigma/(\rho\nu)^{1/2})$ and two screen parameters, a viscous one, $\Rv= \omega h^2/(2\pi \nu)$ and a resistive one $\Rn=\omega h^2/(2\pi \eta)$.
-The linearised QSMHD approximation is recovered in the limit $\Rn\rightarrow0$, keeping $\Rv$ finite.
+The linearised QSMHD approximation is recovered in the limit $\Rn\rightarrow0$, keeping $\Rv$ finite. {This approach enabled us to keep the induction time scale as a free parameter and so cover the full range of regimes where diffusion and propagation compete.
+This range can be mapped to other problems where the induction time scale is controlled by other processes such as advection or convection, and so offers a general framework for Alfv\'en waves at low magnetic Reynolds number.}